-John Turrall has been a trustee at Matea for five years.
-He is married to Reese and has a son Richard who works at Matea in the vocational team three days a week.
+John Turrall has been a trustee at Matea since 2013 and became Chairperson in 2018.
+He is married to Reese and has a son Richard who works at Matea in the vocational team three days a week, and became a resident of Matea late in 2020.
 John lives and works in Devonport as a Solicitor.
 As Chairperson of the trust, John is driven to see Matea go from strength to strength and looks forward to working alongside the other trustees and all staff members to make Matea Trust a success on every level that will see the residential, as well as vocational clients, have opportunities to continue living and learning life skills that make them feel valued and needed in our community.

 Andrew McNeil is a local resident of Dairy Flat and has been involved with Matea for many years; first as a recipient of their firewood service and sometime later he was offered the opportunity to become a staff member in the Vocational department.
 After his period of employment Andrew was offered a position on the Board of Trustees and has been involved with the growth of Matea from humble beginnings to the established rural lifestyle home and work place that Matea is today.
 Andrew says: “I am excited with the enthusiasm and talent of Matea’s current board members and staff.
 I look forward to the growth this exciting team can bring to the challenged members of our community.”